 Our app uses a two-step approach:

-2. Proxy page with the Google survey - If the customer clicks Yes, they're taken to a page on your store's domain where the actual Google Customer Reviews survey opt-in pop-up is displayed.
+Proxy page with the Google survey - If the customer clicks Yes, they're taken to a page on your store's domain where the actual Google Customer Reviews survey opt-in pop-up is displayed.
+This page is known as an app proxy page.
 The customer can then formally opt in with Google, providing their consent for Google to email them a survey.

 What this means for engagement